rusd80/andersen-devops/Exam/README.md

 - Code check with an analyzer such as snyk, sonarqube, linter, etc.
 - Notification based on results (Telegram bot)
 - Automatic pipeline launch on commit / merge request
-- If you are using compiled and non-compiled PL
+- Using compiled and non-compiled PL
 - Secret management
 - Pipeline as code
 - Docker registry container policy (scheduled deletions, etc.)
-- Use logging service
+- Logging service
-- Check automated tests result
+- Automated tests result checking
-- Write README.md
+- README.md

 This work is done using Gitlab-CI, SonarQube, Telegram, AWS Elastic Kubernetes Service cluster.
 Results are presented on https://gitlab.com